• Skip to primary navigation

 • Meal prep-friendly - Make a batch and reheat all week.

-• Naturally wholesome – High-fiber, gently sweet, and no weird ingredients.
+• Naturally wholesome - High-fiber, gently sweet, and no weird ingredients, with whole-grain oats supplying soluble beta‑glucan fiber linked to heart health.

-If you’re trying to make breakfast happen on autopilot, this is your move.
+If you're trying to make breakfast happen on autopilot, this is your move; for easy chilled desserts, see icebox cake ideas for summer entertaining.

 What You’ll Need to Make It

-• Old-Fashioned Rolled Oats – Not steel-cut and not instant—rolled oats cook perfectly in the time window.
+• Old-Fashioned Rolled Oats - Not steel-cut and not instant-rolled oats (steamed, flattened whole oat groats) cook perfectly in the time window.

 • Apples - Peeled and chopped.
 Any variety works, but a mix of sweet and tart (like Honeycrisp and Granny Smith) adds dimension.